cncf/demo/docs/Articles/Containerizing.md

-# Containerizing & Kubernetesizing Apps
+# Notes on Containerizing Apps

 ## Picking a base image